HexaneNetworks/help-articles/content/csgo/general/adding-the-steam-account-token.md

 #### What is a steam account token (GSLT)?
-GSLTs is a string of text which CSGO servers require upon botting to make them appear as a public server.
+GSLTs is a string of text which CSGO servers require upon booting to make them appear as a public server.

 #### Creating your token.
 1. Navigate to [https://steamcommunity.com/dev/managegameservers](https://steamcommunity.com/dev/managegameservers)